RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/RemoveSpriteSheet.md

 # RemoveSpriteSheet

 ## Description
-Removes a Sprite Sheet if it's loaded in the object.
+Removes the given spritesheet from memory, if it is already loaded.

+!!! note
+    This function does not affect files in the datafile or device storage, only the engine memory.

+!!! note
+    Spritesheets loaded from animation files cannot be removed.

 ## Parameters
 - `Path`
-The file path to the sprite sheet to remove, relative to `Data/Sprites/`.
+The file path of the target spritesheet to remove, relative to `Data/Sprites/`.

 ## Return Value
 None.

 ## Syntax
 ```
-RemoveSpriteSheet("string Path")
+RemoveSpriteSheet(string Path)
 ```

-## Examples
+## Example
 ```
 RemoveSpriteSheet("Test/Objects.gif")
 ```